ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 <section data-background-iframe="https://www.mentimeter.com/app/presentation/alpptrbomxo6upjcheatsf14qtn913ni/embed" data-background-interactive>
 </section>

 ---

+### Making models available for inference

+- Many models in biodiversity and ecology community.
+- Some are useful for generating predictions on new input/new data.
+- <b>Why make a model available for inference?</b>
+  - Evaluation/verification of a model by the colleagues/community
+  - Can be used as part of analysis workflows
+  - Useful for general public or government agencies
+  - Demo in an early commercialisation effort

+---
+<span style="color:red">How can one make a model available for inference?</span>

+A trained ML model can be turned into a web application and made available on a URL.

+---
 ## Today's plan

 - Part 1.
-Building a user interface for a ML model
+Building a user interface for an ML model
 - Break
 - Part 2.
 Packaging your application as a Docker image
 - Part 3.
 Hosting your application on SciLifeLab Serve